-CSULB Students Win at 2014 CSU Student Research Competition
+CSULB Student Wins at 2015 CSU Student Research Competition

-Four CSULB students took home awards at the 2014 CSU Student Research Competition at CSU East Bay on May 2-3.
+One CSULB student took home an award at the 2015 CSU Student Research Competition at CSU

-They were among nine CSULB students competing against nearly 200 others from universities throughout the CSU system.
+He was among nine CSULB students competing against nearly 200 others from universities throughout the CSU system.
 See the complete list of students who participated.
-Congratulations to Amberle, Tamara, Matthew and all of the students on their outstanding research.
+Congratulations to all of the students on their outstanding research.

 CSULB Student Research Competition